kurt-krueckeberg/kurt-krueckeberg.github.io/_sources/intro.md.txt

 (especially Copenhagen).
 The ports in Antwerp, Belgium, and Le Havre, France, were also used.

-## Some causes for German emigration
+## Some Causes for German Emigration

 1. *Compulsory military conscription* was unpopular.
 Many young men emigrated without permission in order to avoid military service.
 It